 Can you add a link to our organization’s website?

-Send an email to with the link.
+Send an email to firstname.lastname@example.org with the link.
 If your organization is in the Directory of Religious Centers, we will add the link to its entry.
 Suggestions for our Selected Links pages will be reviewed periodically.

 Will you publish or publicize my book/movie/event?

 We are always interested in learning more about current events and new publications.
-However, we only publicize events or publications which we have participated in, sponsored, or otherwise partnered with.
+However, we only publicize events or publications that we have participated in, sponsored, or otherwise partnered with.
 Articles written by our affiliates and research associates are featured on this site.
 You may wish to consider applying for affiliation.
 We welcome submissions for our library and archives.

 How can I become involved in the Pluralism Project?